Aegiq/lightworks/docs/source/getting_started.rst

 .. note::
     Like Python itself, indexing in Lightworks starts from 0, meaning this is always the first mode.
 So for example, in a 4 mode circuit, the modes would be referred to using the indices 0, 1, 2 & 3.

-Once a Circuit has been created, we can then view it using the display method.
+Once a circuit has been created, we can then view it using the display method.
 For the circuit above this will produce the following:

 .. code-block:: Python